Clinical trial recruitment: 5 best practices

 Understand the advertising policies of the platforms you plan to use.

 Different digital platforms have different policies on how you can talk about medications and medical information.
-Having compliant ads will ensure your campaign will run as planned, and save your Facebook or Adwords account from possibly being disabled.
-Pay particular attention Facebook’s Advertising policies regarding personal attributes.
+Having compliant ads will ensure your campaign will run as planned, and save your Facebook or Google Ads account from possibly being disabled.
+Pay particular attention to Facebook’s Advertising policies regarding personal attributes.
 “For example, Facebook advertisers are allowed to specify medical conditions in their ads, but the language must not imply that the audience has that particular condition,” says David Tindell, Digital Marketing Manager at Antidote.

 Have a plan for reaching patients who match your specific trial criteria.